The costs of poaching and polluting

 Pollution

 While pollution from large-scale and catastrophic events gains media and public interest, the cumulative impacts of many smaller, more diffuse actions can be just as serious.
 Illegal waste disposal of all types, even small business and household-related wastes, can be detrimental to the environment, our economy and, above all, human health.
-The water we drink, the air we breathe and the foods we eat all come from the environment and the “quick-fix” solution to someone else’s waste disposal problem can haunt us for years to come.
+The water we drink, the air we breathe and the foods we eat all come from the environment.
+The “quick-fix” solution to someone else’s waste disposal problem can haunt us for years to come.

 British Columbia’s natural environment, including its diverse fish and wildlife, is a priceless heritage that benefits us all.
 However, if we and our children are to continue to enjoy these benefits, our environment requires careful management and protection.
 Consider the following facts about our remarkable province: